sumantaki93/Information_computation_atom_molecules/README.md

-One may use this script to execute information and complexity for atoms or molecules.
-(Some calculations conducted using the DFT-B3LYP method and 6-311G** basis for a couple of atoms and molecules are attached as examples)
+Some calculations conducted using the DFT-B3LYP method and 6-311G** basis for a couple of atoms and molecules are attached as examples.
+To execute information and complexity for atoms or molecules follow the given instructions.

-Input files are as follows
+Input and output files
 -----------------------------
 1) cmatup.dat** (AO/MO, DFT/HF)
 2) cmatdw.dat** (AO/MO, DFT/HF)